unmannedlab/Colosseum/docs/upgrade_apis.md

 import airsim
 ```

-Above assumes you have installed AirSim module using,
+Above assumes you have installed Colosseum module using,
 ```
 pip install --user airsim
 ```